-This massive machine, in contrast to all others of its kind, does not require a costly setup; rather, it just needs a little amount of programming and maintenance.
+This massive machine, in contrast to all others of its kind, does not require a costly setup; rather, it just needs a small amount of programming and maintenance.

 Setup times can be reduced by including production engineering drawings in the CAD model, which can include details such as threads, tolerances, surface polish, and any necessary comments or instructions.